Ira H. Evans

 Contact Info: email: scotts@ktc.com

-Distance willing to travel: 200 miles each way
+Distance willing to travel: 2 hrs travel time

 Fee required: none